Shopify/erb_lint/README.md

 This gem provides a command-line interface which can be run like so:

-1. Run `erblint [options]` if the gem is installed standalone.
+1. Run `erb_lint [options]` if the gem is installed standalone.
-2. Run `bundle exec erblint [options]` if the gem is installed as a Gemfile dependency for your app.
+2. Run `bundle exec erb_lint [options]` if the gem is installed as a Gemfile dependency for your app.

-For example, `erblint --lint-all --enable-all-linters` will run all available linters on all ERB files in the current directory or its descendants (`**/*.html{+*,}.erb`).
+For example, `erb_lint --lint-all --enable-all-linters` will run all available linters on all ERB files in the current directory or its descendants (`**/*.html{+*,}.erb`).

 If you want to change the glob & exclude that is used, you can configure it by adding it to your config file as follows: